KinderRiven/PIE/src/index/CCEH/README.md

 | ``size``        | number of inserted keys                            | 100M            |
 | ``key_len``     | size of generated key                              | 16              |

 Apparently we use the string version by default.
-To enable integer key test, please comment out ``-DKEYTYPE=STRINGKEY`` in Makefile.
+To enable integer key test, please comment out ``-DKEYTYPE=CCEH_STRINGKEY`` in Makefile.

 ## Features